hk-23/bike_service_app/README.md

 ```
 Now You are ready to use your own MYSql DB from your local machine.

 Since you have Migrated to a new database you have to create an Admin Account to view the admin pages.
-This can be done using the following command
+Enter the following command and follow the instructions

 ```sh
 $ python manage.py createsuperuser